mickfuzz/dyne_docs/src/terminal/docs/16-interactive-editing.md

 The two commands take a while to get used to, but both are very useful.
-While the main use of **Ctrl + t** is to correct typos, **Alt + t** is often used to \"drag\" a word forward on the command line.
+While the main use of **Ctrl + t** is to correct typos, **Alt + t** is often used to "drag" a word forward on the command line.
 Have a look at the following command line (the underline marks the position of the cursor):

     $ echo one two three four

-If you press **Alt + t** in this situation, the word before the cursor (\"one\") is exchanged with the word after the cursor (\"two\").
+If you press **Alt + t** in this situation, the word before the cursor ("one") is exchanged with the word after the cursor ("two").
 Try it out!
 The result should look like this:

     $ echo two one three four

 You will notice two things.
-First, the order of the words \"one\" and
-\"two\" has been reversed.
-Second, the cursor has moved forward along with the word \"one\".
-Now, the cool thing about the cursor\'s moving along is that you just need to press **Alt + t** once more in order to transpose \"one\" with the following word, \"three\":
+First, the order of the words "one" and "two" has been reversed.
+Second, the cursor has moved forward along with the word "one".
+Now, the cool thing about the cursor\'s moving along is that you just need to press **Alt + t** once more in order to transpose "one" with the following word, "three":

     $ echo two three one four

-So, by pressing **Alt + t** repeatedly, you can \"drag\" forward the word before the cursor until it has reached the end of the command line.
+So, by pressing **Alt + t** repeatedly, you can "drag" forward the word before the cursor until it has reached the end of the command line.
 (Of course, you can do the same with a single character by using **Ctrl + t**.)